mriganabh/Finite-Element-Codes/README.md

 9. plot_avg_nodalstrs.m
 	- This subroutine plots the averaged nodal stresses

-10. TwoDFEgetDmat.m
+10. Two/ThreeDFEgetDmat.m
 	- This subroutine creates the Dmat matrix (as per Voight Notation)

-11. Files starting with "TwoDQ4" computes quantities when using Q4 elements
+11. Files starting with "TwoDQ4" & "TwoDT3" in folder 2D computes quantities when using Q4 element & T3 elements respectively.

-12. Files starting with "TwoDT3" computes quantities when using T3 elements
+12. Files starting with "TwoDT4" in folder 3D computes quantities when using T4 elements.